Brief evacuation at Capitol over small plane

-WASHINGTON (AP) — The U.S. Capitol and its office buildings were briefly evacuated Tuesday amid concerns about a small aircraft in the area.
-Officials say the plane violated airspace rules in the restricted area.
+WASHINGTON (AP) — The U.S. Capitol and its office buildings were briefly evacuated Tuesday amid concerns about a small aircraft that violated restricted airspace in the area.

 The evacuations were ordered as a precaution and lasted about half an hour.